Ahmadshahzad2/S-P-500-price-analysis/README.md

 ## Results
 The findings indicate that deep learning models, particularly the GRU, perform best in terms of RMSE and R² metrics, suggesting these models are most suitable for handling the complexities of stock price data.
 For detailed performance metrics, please refer to the `results` section in each notebook.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.

-## License
-Specify the license under which the project is released, e.g., MIT, GPL, etc.

 ## Citation
 If you use this code or the findings from the accompanying paper in your research, please cite: